himoose/user-docs/docs/features/key-points.md

 Common tags: `<div>`, `<h2>`, `<ul>`, `<li>`, `<p>`, `<strong>`, `<em>`.
 The output is sanitized HTML safe for all CMS platforms.

 ### Can I export key points for multiple URLs at once?
 For single URLs, use the Export CSV button.
-For batch processing and exports, use the Batch Sitemap Processor (separate feature).
+For batch processing and exports, use the Sitemap Batch or Webflow Batch.

 ### Will this work with password-protected pages?
 No. The URL extractor can only access publicly available pages.
 For password-protected or draft content, use the **Paste Content** method.